RubenCGomes/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ## C.1.
 Functional requirements

-Activity Creation: Users must be able to create activities and describe them with important details (e.g., time, location).
+**Activity Creation**: Users must be able to create activities and describe them with important details (e.g., time, location).

-Activity Search: Users must be able to search through all posted activities and access their details.
+**Activity Search**: Users must be able to search through all posted activities and access their details.

-User Registration: Users must be able to register an account in the app.
+**User Registration**: Users must be able to register an account in the app.

-Join Activity: Users must be able to join an activity of their interest (if certain conditions are met, e.g., activity not full).
+**Join Activity**: Users must be able to join an activity of their interest (if certain conditions are met, e.g., activity not full).

-Activity Status: The app must automatically update the status of the activity when the participant threshold is hit.
+**Activity Status**: The app must automatically update the status of the activity when the participant threshold is hit.

-Participation Cancellation: Users must be able to cancel their participation in activities.
+**Participation Cancellation**: Users must be able to cancel their participation in activities.

-Activity Management: Users must be able to change details of their published activities as well as having the option to cancel them.
+**Activity Management**: Users must be able to change details of their published activities as well as having the option to cancel them.

 ## C.2.
 Non-functional requirements